fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

   ''
 ```

-The following derivation when evaluated **still takes 10 seconds** even though I have not yet done a build.
+The following derivation, when only evaluated, **still takes 10 seconds**, even though I have not done a build yet.

 ```console
 > time nix-instantiate ifd.nix